rtrahulthapa9-byte/Health-Insurance-Analysis-SQL-PowerBI/README.md

 # 📢 Health Insurance Analysis: Excel-SQL-PowerBI

-👉 Tools
-Excel,SQL,Power BI
+👉 Tools: Excel,SQL,Power BI

-👉 About
-In this project, I created an interactive dashboard to analyze customer, health, and insurance data, helping to identify patterns in medical costs, claims, plan types, and regions.
+👉 About: In this project, I created an interactive dashboard to analyze customer, health, and insurance data, helping to identify patterns in medical costs, claims, plan types, and regions.

 👉 Problem statement
 Insurance companies often struggle to understand how customer health conditions, plan types, and regions affect medical costs, claims, and profitability Without proper analysis, it becomes difficult to identify high-risk customers, cost-driving factors, and areas of improvement.